Camp Lo: Career

 Initially signed with Profile Records, Camp Lo made their first appearance in 1996 on The Great White Hype soundtrack, with their single, "Coolie High".
-The smooth party song was a minor hit, peaking at #25 on the Billboard Hot Rap Singles chart.
+The smooth party song was a minor hit, peaking at No. 25 on the Billboard Hot Rap Singles chart.
 Their first major exposure came with the release of their second single, the upbeat, horn-driven "Luchini", otherwise known as "This Is It".
 The song became a crossover hit in 1997, breaking into the Top 50 on the Billboard Hot 100, and reaching the top 5 on the Hot Rap Singles chart.
-The track peaked at #74 in the UK Singles Chart in August 1997.
+The track peaked at No. 74 in the UK Singles Chart in August 1997.
 The duo released their debut album Uptown Saturday Night in January 1997.
 The effort was widely acclaimed, praised for its accessible content and smooth, funk- and jazz-inspired production.

 The majority of the album was produced by Ski, famous for his work with Jay-Z. Guest appearances were provided by De La Soul's Trugoy and Digable Planets' Butterfly.
 The album's 1970s styled content was influential on a number of artists within the next few years after its release, like Will Smith, who enlisted Camp Lo for an appearance on his top-selling Big Willie Style album.
 Also in 1997, they appeared on Oran "Juice" Jones' single "Poppin' That Fly".
 They collaborated with De La Soul in 2000, on the song "So Good" from the Hip Hop 101 Compilation.
 They finally returned with another album in 2002, titled Let's Do It Again.
 This effort was not nearly as well-received as their debut, and was met with mediocre reviews and sales.
 Shortly after the album's release, Aesop Rock enlisted the duo to appear on his album Bazooka Tooth, exposing them to fans of the underground Definitive Jux label.
 In 2007, the duo returned with Black Hollywood after a five-year hiatus from their previous release.